-$\int_0^T L(x,u)dt + V(x(T),u(T)).$
+$$\int_0^T L(x, u)dt + V(x(T), u(T)).$$

-As an example of the type of problem we would like to study, consider the problem of steering a car from an initial condition to a final condition, as show in Figure 1.4.
-To solve this problem, we must find a solution to the differential equations (1.2) that satisfies the endpoint conditions.
+As an example of the type of problem we would like to study, consider the problem of steering a car from an initial condition to a final condition, as shown in Figure 2.4.
+To solve this problem, we must find a solution to the differential equations (2.2) that satisfies the endpoint conditions.
 Given the nonlinear nature of the dynamics, it seems unlikely that one could find explicit solutions that satisfy the dynamics except in very special cases (such as driving in a straight line).